sourcegraph/handbook/content/product-engineering/engineering/enablement/frontend-platform/other-responsibilities.md

 These people are available under the `@frontend-devs` alias on both Slack and [GitHub](https://github.com/orgs/sourcegraph/teams/frontend-devs) (the two lists are kept in sync).
 Please contact the Frontend Platform team to add or remove someone from the list.

-Note that this list is _not_ intended to be a comprehensive list of people with frontend expertise!
+Note that this is _not_ intended to be a comprehensive list of people with frontend expertise!
 Some full-stack engineers are not included in @frontend-devs because the primarily do backend development at Sourcegraph, or they aren't very familiar with React, etc.

 ## Frontend Crew